 ML883 was a Mk IIIa Sunderland Flying Boat which makes it fascinating and equally confusing.
 Nowhere in the world can you see a Mk IIIa, in fact finding exactly what constitutes a Mk IIIa is almost impossible.
 Basically the Mk IV Sunderlands were rejected by the RAF and therefore as a stop gap measure some Mk III's were modified while they waited for the Mk V - but there was no standard.
 If you compare a Mk III and Mk V aircraft, a Mk IIIa can have a mix of the different features, depending on what was available at the time.

-This is the only descent photo of ML883 we have found and clearly shows a mix of Mk III and Mk V hardware.
+This is the only decent photo of ML883 we have found and clearly shows a mix of Mk III and Mk V hardware.

 ML883 served with both Royal Canadian Air Force (RCAF) 422 and 423 Coastal Command Squadrons based out of Castle Archdale (Lough Erne, Co.
 Fermanagh, N. Ireland).
 This probably makes ML883 one of those aircraft that breached Irish neutrality during WWII by flying the Donegal Corridor, but this was not publicised at the time.